APIs, concepts, guides, and more

 builder.JointAdd(new LinearJointMapping(1, CartesianAxis.Y) { ExpectedLabel = yLabel, Scaling = scaling, Offset = offset });

-builder.JointAdd(new LinearJointMapping(2, CartesianAxis.Y) { ExpectedLabel = primeLabel, Scaling = scaling, Offset = offset });
+builder.JointAdd(new LinearJointMapping(2, CartesianAxis.Y) { ExpectedLabel = yPrimeLabel, Scaling = scaling, Offset = offset });

-// Create a Robot object where the y and y prime will be geared 1:1
+// create Robot object where the y and y prime will be geared 1:1

 3D Rendering